 Pets are most commonly allergic to certain types of foods, things in their environment, or reactions to flea bites.
 Some pets are allergic to protein from beef, chicken, fish, dairy products, or some preservatives and additives.
-Lamb and rice dog foods are sometimes recommended in these cases.
+Lamb and rice dog foods are sometimes good in these cases.

 Environmental allergies can include pollen, mold, dust mites, and more.
 You might try to notice if your animal’s allergies get worse when you do things like dusting, sweeping, or changing sheets, which all stir up allergens.
 Immunotherapy, changes in the animal’s environment, or medications may be necessary.

 Flea allergy dermatitis is a reaction to flea bites that causes intense itching.
 Washing the animal with flea-killing shampoo is the first step.
-However, you’ll need to get them on regular flea treatments which can be administered as a convenient monthly pill or oil that can be applied to a cat or dog’s skin between the shoulder blades so that it soaks into the skin.
+However, you’ll need to get them on regular flea treatments which can be administered as an easy monthly pill or oil that can be applied to a cat or dog’s skin between the shoulder blades so that it soaks into the skin.
 Remember an animal with fleas likely has brought them into the house, so you may need to have your house treated if you have an infestation.
 Even when the fleas are cleared up, your animal may still need treatment for the irritated skin they have caused.
 Fleas are bad news for pets — you’ll want to get a handle on them right away if they show up.